-This picture is a screenshot from “A return to Biblical Modesty”, a pdf file by Mrs. Daphne Kirkland:
+This picture – the black and white, not the red – is a screenshot from “A return to Biblical Modesty”, a pdf book by Mrs. Daphne Kirkland:

 According to Mrs. Kirkland, “God’s Word Says The Uncovered Thigh Is Shameful.”
 She quotes: